jfktrey 10 months ago

 Nah, people are different and you shouldn't get annoyed or irritated or tell people get 'get over it'; you can, but it's not very good for your health to care too much about stuff you cannot possibly change.
 Just don't hang with these people if you don't like them.

-• worthless-trash 21 hours ago
+• worthless-trash 10 months ago

 You missed an opportunity to say "Get the fuck over it". :|

-• metabagel a day ago
+• metabagel 10 months ago

 > Brainfuck is an example of a so-called Turing tarpit: it can be used to write any program, but it is not practical to do so, because it provides so little abstraction that the programs get very long or complicated.
 While Brainfuck is fully Turing complete, it is not intended for practical use, but to challenge and amuse programmers.[3][4]
 Brainfuck requires one to break commands into microscopic steps.